marcinjak9/apical.org-gatsby/content/pages/apical-retreat-updates.md

       title: '#traveldifferently '
     type: HomeHero
   - props:
+      en:
+        body: >-
+          Apical retreat is an ecosystem in which hosts and tour operators of Apical offer their service to companies, associations and groups.
+The best locations and the best services chosen by a team of professionals.
+Organizing has never been so easy and effective: we offer the most innovative products to build together with you the best experiences
+        cta:
+          link: 'retreat-companies#onboarding'
+          text: Join
+        greyBg: true
+        title: What is Apical Retreat?
       it:
         body: >
           Apical retreat è l’ecosistema in cui il network di host e tour